ellaboevans/ellaboevans/README.md

 ===============================================================================================================================================

 * 👀 A proud Software Developer from Ghana 🇬🇭
-* 🌱 I’m currently learning C, Python and JavaScript
+* 🌱 I’m currently learning C and Python
 * 💞️ I’m looking to collaborate on Web Development, and React Native Projects
 * 📫 How to reach me: [ellaboevans@gmail.com](mailto:ellaboevans@gmail.com)